-Why MHT Isn't Recommended if You're Over 60
+Why HRT Isn't Recommended for Women Over 60

 The average age when menopause starts in the United States is 51, and the definition of menopause is when periods have stopped for a year.
 The menopausal transition is the lead-up to menopause and lasts an average of four years.
 This transition is when the ovaries start producing fewer hormones, and symptoms such as hot flashes, sleep disturbances, mood changes, vaginal dryness and painful sex begin.